eclipsesource/jsonforms/packages/vue/README.md

 The injected `jsonforms` object is not meant to be modified directly.
 Instead it should be modified via the provided `dispatch` and by changing the props of the `json-forms` component.

-# License
+## License

-The JSONForms project is licensed under the MIT License.
+The JSON Forms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.

-# Roadmap
+## Roadmap

 Our current roadmap is available [here](https://github.com/eclipsesource/jsonforms/blob/master/ROADMAP.md).

+## Development

+JSON Forms is developed by [EclipseSource](https://eclipsesource.com).
+We are always very happy to have contributions, whether for trivial cleanups or big new features.

+## Feedback, Help and Support

+Feel free to start a discussion by [opening an issue](https://github.com/eclipsesource/jsonforms/issues/new/choose) on the repo or by contacting us [directly via email](mailto:jsonforms@eclipsesource.com?subject=JSON%20Forms).
+You can also use the [public chat](https://spectrum.chat/jsonforms) to get help from the community.
+In addition, EclipseSource also offers [professional support](https://jsonforms.io/support) for JSON Forms.